-• Applic eation must include the following: (i) description of Supportive Services tailored to each Special Needs Household (ii) Costs per annum of Supportive Services per Special Needs Household or written commitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost (iii) experience of Taxpayer/Owner in developing Projects servicing Special Needs Households (iv) evidence in market study that demand for Special Needs Households Units may be satisfied by Project L. Project is Elde erly Project and provides Supportive Services 50 • eation must include the following: (i) description of Supportive Services tailored to each Elderly Household (ii) Costs per annum of Supportive Services per Elderly Household or written commitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost (iii) experience of Taxpayer/Owner in developing Projects servicing Elderly Households (iv) evidence in market study that demand for Elderly Households Units may be satisfied by Project M. Rehabi of units litation must b ns Handicapped Equipped Units in excess of Section 504 of Act of 1973 (Assume Section 504 applies to all Projects, ie., 5% be Accessible for people with mobility impairments and 2% for earing or vision impairments) (i) more than 7% of the total units (···) but less than or equal to 10% of the total units 5 (ii) more than 10% of the total units but less than or equal to 15% of the total units 10 (iii) more than 15% of the total units 15 • t number, percentage and description of construction and/or equipment led for each Handicapped Equipped Unit.
-N. Project is Sing ele Room Occupancy 10 • t evidence from local governmental unit or appropriate continuum e district that project satisfies need for homeless shelter.
-O. Project tered Site (Not Qualified for Selection Criteria P) 30 • It list of each separate address and square footage and costs h separate building.
+A application must include the following: (i) description of Supportive Services tailored to each Special Needs Household (See Supportive Services Definitions) (ii) Costs per annum of Supportive Services per Special Needs Household or written commitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost (iii) experience of Taxpayer/Owner in developing Projects servicing Special Needs Households (iv) evidence in market study that demand for Special Needs Households Units may be satisfied by Project L. ct is Elderly Project and provides Supportive Services Qualified for Selection Criteria P) 50 A pplication must include the following: (i) description of Supportive Services tailored to each Elderly Household (See Supportive Services Definitions) (ii) Costs per annum of Supportive Services per Elderly Household or written commitment from governmental or non-profit agency that Supportive Services will be provided to Project without cost (iii) experience of Taxpayer/Owner in developing Projects servicing Elderly Households (iv) evidence in market study that demand for Elderly Households Units may be satisfied by Project M. Rehal Project contains Handicapped Equipped Units in excess of Section 504 of Rehabilitation Act of 1973 (Assume Section 504 applies to all Projects, ie., 5% of units must be Accessible for people with mobility impairments and 2% for - e with hearing or vision impairments) (i) more than 7% of the total units but less than or equal to 10% of the total units 5 (ii) more than 10% of the total units (iii) but less than or equal to 15% of the total units more than 15% of the total units 10 15 ubmit number, percentage and description of construction and/or equipment rovided for each Handicapped Equipped Unit.
+N. Proje ct is Single Room Occupancy 10 ubmit evidence from local governmental unit or appropriate continuum f care district that project satisfies need for homeless shelter.
+O. Proje ct is Scattered Site (Not Qualified for Selection Criteria P) 15 ubmit list of each separate address and square footage and costs